(i) Using the periodic trend, choose the more electronegative ato... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (i) Using the periodic trend, choose the more electronegative atom in each pair.
-For one pair, you'll need to look at the actual Pauling values. (ii) For which one? (iii) Why? (b) N vs. O
+For one pair, you'll need to look at the actual Pauling values. (ii) For which one? (iii) Why? (d) B vs. Si

 Verified Solution